Woven Tours

 During this trip we will spend each day taking in the rich variety of artisans in their workshops and villages, the museums of history and textiles, markets and restaurants, and a sprinkling of unusual one-off experiences.

 This is an experience rich in those things fading fast from sight in most cultures with ancient roots.
-You will see craftsmanship and skills inherited from generations past that now only survive in tiny enclaves and villages of artisans, barely scraping by.
-We will visit places where few tourists go to see block printing, quilting, Bandani dyeing, Patola weaving, Rabari and Meghwal embroidery and much more.
+You will see craftsmanship and skills inherited from generations past that now only survive in tiny enclaves and villages of artisans, barely scraping by because the young are enticed to the cities to seek their fortunes, still.
+We will visit places where few tourists go to see block printing, quilting, Bandhani dyeing, Patola weaving (world acclaimed specialists) Rabari and Meghwal embroidery and much more.
 On the way to these textile-focused highlights we will drop in on the best of the nation’s archaeological, architectural and cultural sights or regional curiosities.
 We will see the surrounding land transform from tropical greenery to vast desert and salt plains.

-Luckily our guide knows these people personally so we will be visiting their houses and workshops, learning about techniques and practices and doing it ourselves from tie and dye textiles to a visit with the last Gujarati bell-maker and staying with the royal family.
+Luckily our guide knows these people personally so we will be visiting their houses and workrooms, learning about techniques and practices, doing it ourselves in workshops with both tie and dye specialists and block stamp printing, visiting with the last Gujarati bell-maker and staying within the royal family compound.
 We will eat the fabulous food from a full range of restaurants, peruse markets, jewellery shops, antique emporiums, see miniature painting galleries and Kalamkari painters at work.

-So if you would like a workshop on block printing or a cooking class along the way, perhaps pause for a henna tattoo, just let me know and we will fit it in on the way.
+So if you would like to visit something special or perhaps pause for a henna tattoo, just let me know and we will try to fit it in on the way.

 It brings joy and with it a sad realisation that great skills and detailed beauty are gradually becoming things of the past.